seansfkelley/react-drinks/Features Todo.md

   - Animate additions/removals of deletable ingredients
 - Validate:
   - Ingredients, before adding them to "deletable"
-- Focus elements when appropriate
-  - After you hit the chevron to pick the next
-  - When you tap on once to go back
 - on iOS, tabbing over using the keyboard buttons doesn't work nicely cause the other inputs are hidden
-- on iOS, the keyboard jumps in and out as things are focused and blurred and it's really annoying
 - on iOS, focus tag selection, then hit next and the dropdown will stay open -- I think this related to the fact that iOS doesn't drop focus (notice also that it doesn't drop focus on the "amount" field)